top of page

 One Meditation, One Minute, One Day at a Time

-As I felt the overwhelming weight of my precarious situation on my shoulder, I longed for something, anything to hold on to.
-I needed to put my trust in a higher power, the Universe, God, anything to assure myself that no matter how tough the situation was becoming, all will be alright.
-I will be alright.
+Feeling the immense burden of my uncertain situation, I yearned for something, anything, to cling to.
+I needed to place my faith in a higher power, the Universe, God, anything to reassure myself that no matter how challenging things became, everything would be alright.
+I would be alright.

-I stumbled upon a show's segment dedicated to meditation and its popularity in South Korea.
-I was intrigued.
-I remember the presenter saying that a number of neuroscience studies confirm meditation relieves anxiety, depression, and stress and could help some respond to certain situations calmly and appropriately.
-Was the presenter talking to me?
+I came across a show's segment focused on meditation and its growing popularity in South Korea, which piqued my interest.
+I recall the presenter mentioning that numerous neuroscience studies indicate meditation alleviates anxiety, depression, and stress, and might aid some individuals in responding to specific situations with calmness and appropriateness.
+Was the presenter addressing me directly?

 "Meditation relieves anxiety, depression, depression and stress and could help respond to certain situations calmly and appropriately."

 It was faith.
-I remained as still as a the couch I was sitting on while my brain was swirling at a hundred miles an hour.
-My heart beating just a little faster.
-Was this the help I needed?
-I refocused my attention on the TV screen.
-The presenter was now interviewing a monk about what to do to start a meditation routine.
-My eyes and ears were glued to the screen.
-His advise was, to start with one minute, one day and one breath at a time.
+I stayed as motionless as the couch beneath me, even though my mind was racing at a hundred miles an hour.
+My heart was beating slightly quicker.
+Could this be the assistance I needed?
+I redirected my focus to the TV screen.
+The presenter was now speaking with a monk about how to begin a meditation practice.
+My eyes and ears were fixed on the screen.
+His advice was to start with one minute, one day, and one breath at a time.

-As soon as the segment was over, I turned off the TV, set up the timer on my phone, sat a little straighter with my legs crossed under me and closed my eyes.
-I inhaled and exhaled, for an entire minute focusing on my breath.
-Every time my mind would wander, I struggled to bring it back to the moment.
-To the now.
-I jumped a little when my phone timer went off.
-I felt calmer, hopeful.
-"Everything will be ok," the small voice in my heart whispered.
+Once the segment ended, I switched off the TV, set a timer on my phone, sat up straighter with my legs crossed beneath me, and closed my eyes.
+I concentrated on my breathing, inhaling and exhaling for a full minute.
+Each time my mind drifted, I worked to return it to the present moment.
+I was startled when my phone timer rang.
+I felt more at ease, hopeful.
+"Everything will be alright," whispered the small voice in my heart.

-My problems were not solved and I still had a long way to go, but my outlook had changed.
-I knew I will get through it.
+My issues remained unresolved and there was still a long journey ahead, but my perspective had shifted.
+I was confident I would overcome it.
 And I did.

-So began my meditation journey.
-One day, one minute, one breath at a time.
+Thus commenced my meditation journey, focusing on one day, one minute, and one breath at a time.

-A scent, essential oil, or incense can also help create an atmosphere allowing you to focus on the now.
+A fragrance, essential oil, or incense can also help establish an environment that enables you to concentrate on the present moment.

-Here are a few of the apps I used to help (I don't recommend spending money if it's just for meditation).
-These apps have limited free meditation access.
-The fiton app is the best:
+Here are some apps I used to assist with meditation (I don't suggest paying if it's solely for meditation purposes).
+These apps offer limited free access to meditations.
+The FitOn app is the top choice:

 Fitton App